 The system consists of two interconnected 21 US gallon fuel tanks, which feed simultaneously to the engine.
 The tanks are located on the left and right side of the aircraft over the engine compartment.
 The tanks have a total fuel capacity of 42 US gallons, with a total of 2 gallons unusable fuel, one gallon unusable fuel in each tank.
 Each fuel tank is gravity fed to a central distributing line, which connects to the electric boost pump and engine-driven pump.
-The fuel control valve is an off-on type and is located on the firewall next to the pilot's right shoulder.
+The fuel control valve is an off-on type and is located on the firewall next to the pilot's left shoulder on early production helicopters and next to the pilot's right shoulder on later production helicopters.
 Each tank has an individual drain valve in the bottom.
 There is also a main gascolator filter located aft of the firewall in the engine compartment.
 The drain valve control is on the right-hand side of the engine compartment and extends beyond the side panel.